williamoliveira/eloquent-array-query-builder/README.md

-## Install

-`composer require williamoliveira/eloquent-array-query-builder`

 ## Why this nonsence?

 So you can have easy to use filters to filter your data, without the need to write long conditional queries by hand, very useful for APIs.

+## How to install

+`composer require williamoliveira/eloquent-array-query-builder:dev-master`

 ## How to use